wagtail/wagtail/docs/reference/models.md

         Returns a dict with the privacy option type and related info

-        - public: The page is public and can be accessed by anyone. (default) - `{"type": "public"}`
+        - none: The page is public and can be accessed by anyone. (default) - `{"type": "none"}`

-        - logged_in: The page is private and can only be accessed by authenticated users. - `{"type":"logged_in"}`
+        - login: The page is private and can only be accessed by authenticated users. - `{"type":"login"}`

-        - shared_password: The page is private and can only be accessed by users with a shared password. - `{"type": "shared_password", "password": "P@ssw0rd123!"}`
+        - password: The page is private and can only be accessed by users with a shared password. - `{"type": "password", "password": "P@ssw0rd123!"}`

-        - user_groups: The page is private and can only be accessed by users in specific groups. - `{"type": "user_groups", "groups": [moderators, editors]}`
+        - groups: The page is private and can only be accessed by users in specific groups. - `{"type": "groups", "groups": [moderators, editors]}`

         Example